-'I wonder if you'd be so kind not to smoke here?
+'I wonder if you'd be so kind as to not smoke here?
 I am allergic.
 Or perhaps you could sit a little further away?' she suggested, waving her hand vaguely towards the tables at the far end of the seating area.